lee-gilbert/lightning/README.md

 Follow instructons in `.\ltk\readme.md`

 ## Known Issues
-- If an attempt is made to save a Proposal with a topic that already exists on the backend (i.e. is duplicateed), no validation error is displayed, and this also prevents the proposal being saved until the topic name is changed.
+- If an attempt is made to save a Proposal with a topic that already exists on the backend (i.e. is duplicated), no validation error is displayed, and this also prevents the proposal being saved until the topic name is changed.

 ## Optional UI todos